 Italian

-Andrea Bocelli is a renowned Italian tenor celebrated for his extraordinary career and accomplishments.
-Born with congenital glaucoma, Bocelli lost his sight completely at age 12 after a football accident caused a brain hemorrhage.
+Andrea Bocelli is a celebrated Italian tenor known for his remarkable musical achievements and inspiring life story.
+Born with congenital glaucoma, Bocelli lost his vision entirely at age 12 after a football accident resulted in a brain hemorrhage.

-He began his professional journey performing in piano bars and rose to prominence after winning the newcomer’s section of the Sanremo Music Festival in 1994, which led to his first recording contract with Sugar Music.
-Since then, Bocelli has released 15 solo studio albums, selling over 75 million records globally.
+Bocelli launched his career singing in piano bars, gaining widespread attention after winning the newcomer’s section of the Sanremo Music Festival in 1994.
+This milestone secured his first recording contract with Sugar Music, paving the way for a phenomenal rise in the music world.
+To date, he has released 15 solo studio albums and sold over 75 million records worldwide.

-Bocelli is famous for his crossover appeal, seamlessly blending classical and pop influences.
-His album "Romanza" is among the best-selling recordings of all time.
-He has held the top three positions on the US Classical Albums charts simultaneously, received the Order of Merit of the Italian Republic, and has a star on the Hollywood Walk of Fame.
+Renowned for bridging classical and pop genres, Bocelli’s signature style resonates with a global audience.
+His album "Romanza" ranks among the best-selling albums ever.
+He has made history by holding the top three spots on the US Classical Albums charts at the same time, earning numerous accolades such as the Order of Merit of the Italian Republic and a coveted star on the Hollywood Walk of Fame.

 DOB: